FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

   - SharedSecret: ``{"SecretType": "SharedSecret", "Secret": "<a secret string shared with the client>"}`` - this can be used for either :term:`client credentials` or :term:`authorization code flow`, but only with a :term:`confidential client`.
   - JWK: ``{"SecretType": "JWK", "SecretUrl": "<JWKS url>"}`` - where the JWKS url hosts a JSON Web Key Set that can be retrieved by Firely Auth, see also :term:`JWK`.
   - JWK: ``{"SecretType": "JWK", "Secret": "<JWK>"}`` - where JWK is the contents of a :term:`JWK`.
 Use this if the client cannot host a url with a JWKS.
     Use one entry for each key in the keyset.
-Note that the JWK json structure is enbedded in a string, so you need to escape the quotes within the JWK.
+Note that the JWK json structure is embedded in a string, so you need to escape the quotes within the JWK.
     The url option above is recommended.

 - ``AllowedGrantTypes``: array of either or both ``"client_credentials"`` and ``"authorization_code"``, referring to :term:`client credentials` and :term:`authorization code flow`.
 Use ``client credentials`` only for a :term:`confidential client`.